TechHR

 Employee EngagementLife @ Work#HybridWorkplace

-Author: Rachel Ranosa Rachel Ranosa
+Author: Rachel Ranosa Joshi Rachel Ranosa Joshi

-5.6K Reads
+9.7K Reads

 Employers pay a price when their remote workers are engaged in non-work-related activities during work hours.
 From streaming music and movies to taking on multiple jobs – all while on the clock.

-A new study by software company OSlash also sheds light on the issue of The Great Disconnect.
+A study by software company OSlash also sheds light on the issue of The Great Disconnect.
 It surveyed 800 remote workers and 200 business leaders to find out what each side is advocating.
-The report provides insights that could prove useful to bridge the gap between companies and their workforce.
+The report provides insights that could prove helpful to bridge the gap between companies and their workforce.

-While employers have started mandating staff to leave their work-from-home (WFH) setups and report back to the office, workers are reportedly unwilling to give up remote work and the various benefits that it supposedly provides them.
+While employers have started mandating staff to leave their work-from-home (WFH) setups and report back to the office, workers are reportedly unwilling to give up remote work and the various benefits it supposedly provides them.

 The impasse between employers and their workers is causing significant disruptions in workplaces.